open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 appropriate for the scale of values you are collecting in order to minimize error, maximize efficiency, and ensure the values being collected fit in a reasonable number of buckets.
-In the next few sections, I'll go over the scale and error calculations in detail, show you how to select a scale factor, then provide some examples of reasonable scale factors for a few different applications.
+In the next few sections, I'll go over the scale and error calculations in detail.

 # Scale factor